some1zealeous/some1zealeous/README.md

 **some1zealeous/some1zealeous** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 - 📈 I'm currently working on expertising Problem Solving Power.
-- 🗡️ Crystallizing Fuzzy Logic Skills.
+- 🗡️ Also learning basic tech tools for frontend.
-- 🌱 I’m currently learning Github features.
+- 🌱 Trying best get used to with Github features.
-- 🤔 I’m looking for help with Analytical and Logic building up skill.
+- 🤔 I embrace new connections and excites to get new experiences or learn somthing new.

 ## ⚡ Fun fact: